-- the connectivity of the system.
+- The "contamination rate," $\alpha$ . - The number of modules which are consistent, n i, because the higher the number of consistent modules, the higher the chance of at least one of them turns inconsistent. - The number of modules which are inconsistent, i, because the higher the number of inconsistent modules, the higher the chance of other module in the system turns inconsistent too. - The connectivity of the system.
 In this context, connectivity is referred to as the rate of existing connections among modules in the software system.
 The higher the connectivity of the system, the higher the chance of a change in a module affecting other modules.
-We refer the parameter which represents the connectivity among modules within a system as φ .
-For instance, in a system with $\phi = 0.5$, there are 50% of the possible connections between modules, whereas a system with $\phi = 1$ is a totally connected system.
+We refer the parameter which represents the connectivity among modules within a system as $\phi$ .
+For instance, in a system with $\phi = 0.5$ , there are 50 % of the possible connections between modules, whereas a system with $\phi = 1$ is a totally connected system.

-Thus, from a state i, the rate of changing to state i+1 is proportional to $\phi ~\alpha ~(n-i)i$.
+Thus, from a state i, the rate of changing to state i + 1 is proportional to $\phi \alpha (n - i)i$ .
+In state i, the rate of going to state i - 1 is proportional to the following:

-In state i, the rate of going to state i - 1 is proportional to:
+- The "decontamination rate," $\beta$ . - The number of inconsistent modules, because the higher the number of inconsistent modules, the higher the probability that one of them turns consistent.

-- the "decontamination rate", β . - the number of inconsistent modules, because the higher the number of inconsistent modules, the higher the probability that one of them turns consistent;
+Thus, from a state i, the rate of changing to state i - 1 is proportional to $\beta i$ .

-Thus, from a state i, the rate of changing to state i-1 is proportional to βi .
-As the sum of $p{i,i+1}$ and $p{i,i-1}$, $i \in \{1, 2, 3, ..., n-1\}$, must be equal to 1, Equations 1 and 2 are, then, defined.
+As the sum of $p{i,i+1}$ and $p{i,i-1}$ , $i \in \{1, 2, 3, ..., n-1\}$ , must be equal to 1, Eqs.
+1 and 2 are, then, defined.